minetest-mods/commoditymarket/readme.md

 * Goblin Exchange - a strange marketplace that uses coal as a currency
 * Undermarket - where dark powers make their trades, using Mese as a currency

-All of these except for the Trader's Caravan are intended to be placed in specific locations by server administrators, they don't have crafting recipes.
+All of these except for the Trader's Caravan are intended to be placed in specific locations by server administrators or mapgen, they don't have crafting recipes.
 Modifying these markets or creating your own from scratch should hopefully be a fairly straightforward task.

 ### Market definition API